ljunggren/boozang-docs/README.md

 - Design pattern solutions are often performant
 - Versatility: Code built with design patterns are usually easier to update when a problem changes

+## Common anti-patterns

+Before we start discussing good testing practices, let's first establish some common practices that we should try to avoid.

+### Long tests

+A common mistake when using record-and-replay technology is to record an end-to-end test as a single long test.
+With record and replay functionality this is tempting, but as you scale, the test stack tends to grow very large.
+Over time test maintenance becomes a big problem, and as soon as a single part of the application changes it will impact many tests.

+**How to remedy**

+Try instead to divide your tests into many small tests, and plug them together using the "plug test-case" action.
+This will lead to better re-usability and lower test maintenance.

+**Refatoring tips**

+If you have a long test recording of an end-to-end test you can highlight a set of actions and use "Generate test-case and reference".
+By doing this, the actions are broken out into a new test, instead generating a "plug test-case".
+This way, the test is broken down into smaller units that can be re-used by other tests.

+### Hard-coded tests

+Another common anti-pattern is to hard-code data entries.
+This is particularly bad when recording tests that contains forms that needs to be filled.

+**How to remedy**

+Try to utilize data as much as possible here.
+From data is best represented by JSON objects, while a single data field can be represented by a property.

+**Refactoring tips**

+If you have a recording where the data has been hard-coded, simply introduce the data, and use Boozang smart data replacement functionality to make the test data-driven.

+### Long delays

+When test on top of slow applications it's tempting to add delays to tests.
+This will usually stabilize the test, but will lead to long execution times.
+As Boozang has automated re-try functionality, this is very rarely necessary.

+**How to remedy**

+Instead of using delays, increase the timeout for the action when needed.
+An increased timeout will not slow down the test if the application is responsive.
+Also, if a particular action fails, the Boozang AI repair will suggest to add a time-out so this can very easily be fine-tuned.

+**Refactoring tips**

+If you have a test with a lot of delays, keep an eye out for the red timer icon.
+Where you see the delay, remove it and try increasing the time-out instead.

 ## Testing patterns

 We are therefore trying to do the same work for test automation, string a particular automation problem and providing an example template on how to solve it using Boozang.
 As there are not much literature around this to lean on, this will be a work-in-progress.